-Chaska has a long and interesting history.
-It was officially incorporated as a village in 1871 after first being inhabited by Native Americans and subsequently becoming an Anglo-American settlement in 1851.
+Chaska was officially incorporated as a village in 1871 after first being inhabited by Native Americans and subsequently becoming an Anglo-American settlement in 1851.
 Originally what was the entire town is today’s downtown, containing many 19th century buildings and areas of historic significance that are a reflection of its commercial and industrial past.
 The Walnut Street Historic District is on the National Register of Historic Places.
-You can read the Chaska Heritage Preservation Commission’s Historic Context Study section about downtown here.

-Today’s downtown includes Firemen’s Park just north of Chaska Boulevard with its curling rink, event center and restaurant in addition to its park and lake amenities, as well as the commercial area opposite it on the east side of Hwy.
+Today’s downtown includes Firemen’s Park just north of Chaska Boulevard with its curling rink, event center, and restaurant in addition to its park and lake amenities, as well as the commercial area opposite it to the east of Hwy.
 41.